topkecleon/telegram-bot-bash/README.txt

 **I recommend to run your bot as a user, with almost no access rights.**
 All files your Bot have write access to are in danger to be overwritten/deleted if your bot is hacked.
-For the same reason ervery file your Bot can read is in danger to be disclosed.
+For the same reason every file your Bot can read is in danger to be disclosed.
-Restict your Bots access rigths to the absolute minimum.
+Restict your Bots access rights to the absolute minimum.

 **Never run your Bot as root, this is the most dangerous you can do!** Usually the user 'nobody' has almost no rights on Unix/Linux systems.
 See [Expert